 What about New Hampshire taxes?

-New Hampshire offers significant tax advantages, particularly with its absence of an income tax.
+New Hampshire offers significant tax advantages, particularly with its absence of income tax.
 Starting in the 2025 tax year, the state also eliminated its interest and dividend income tax.
 Previously, investment income in New Hampshire was taxed at a rate of 5%, but this tax has been gradually phased out in recent years.
 As a result, the tax benefits of living in New Hampshire have only become more appealing for residents.

 Should I live in New Hampshire or Massachusetts?

-Choosing where to live is more than just a financial decision; it’s about what will make you happiest long term.
-While saving on taxes is beneficial, it’s essential to weigh it against other factors like your commute.
+Choosing where to live is more than just a financial decision; it’s about what will make you happiest in the long term.
+While saving taxes is beneficial, it’s essential to weigh it against other factors like your commute.
 For example, the time and money spent commuting can quickly erode the financial savings from living in a lower-tax state.

 However, from a financial planning perspective, there are a few key factors to consider: